New-Arday/js-functions-understanding/myAnswers.md

 step 2: adds two nums
-step 3: it returns a value because the return keyword is used step 4: three variable has been initialised each holding a diffrent values of nums atep 5: the function is invoked with two args and the value of the function is stored in the 'result' variable.
+step 3: it returns a value because the return keyword is used step 4: three variable has been initialised each holding a diffrent values of nums atep 5: the function is invoked with two args and the value of the function is stored in the 'result' variable. --> I expect the result to be 4+10 = 14. -->

-I expect the result to be 4+10 = 14. -->
+Yes, I got it correct - my maths is getting strong!

-Yes!!!!!!!
-I got it correct - my maths is getting strong I based my prediction on the what I learnt from Q6.
+I based my prediction on the what I learnt from Q6.

 ### Q9